A hand-painted black Kutani maneki neko with a raised paw, Mount Fuji and wave motifs, on a soft warm background.

 Choosing a Black Maneki Neko

-ZenKiln's Kutani-yaki black Maneki Neko is hand-painted porcelain from Ishikawa, with a white Mount Fuji and traditional motifs against the black ground — a piece that reads as protective without feeling heavy.
+ZenKiln's Kutani-yaki black Maneki Neko is hand-painted porcelain from Ishikawa, with a white Mount Fuji and traditional motifs against the black ground.
+For cleaning and safe display, see our maneki neko care guide.
 To compare it with other styles, browse the full Maneki Neko & Lucky Cats collection or our Cats on Ceramics gifts.

 Where to Place a Black Maneki Neko